-Exactly one hundred years ago this month, at a time of deep political polarization and in the midst of the deadly Spanish Flu pandemic, Irish poet William Butler Yeats published "The Second Coming."
+One hundred years ago this month, also at a time of deep political polarization and in the midst of the deadly Spanish Flu pandemic, Irish poet William Butler Yeats published "The Second Coming."

 Two of its most quoted lines: